AnshD109/Fraud-Detection-Using-ML/README.md

 # Fraud-Detection-In-Online-Transaction
-A machine learning project to detect credit card fraud in online transactions using real-world Kaggle data.
-Models used include SVM, Random Forest, and Logistic Regression, achieving up to 98.99% accuracy.
-Focus areas include imbalanced data handling, model evaluation, and ethical data usage.
+This project was completed as part of our final semester (2024) IMSc(IT) program.
+It focuses on detecting credit card fraud in online transactions using real-world data from Kaggle.
+We implemented and compared machine learning models — SVM, Random Forest, and Logistic Regression — achieving up to 98.99% accuracy.